phalcon/documentation/docs/db-models-cache.md

 Accessing the database is several times slower than calculating a cache key.
 You're free to implement any key generation strategy you find to better for your needs.
 Note that a good key avoids collisions as much as possible - meaning that different keys should return unrelated records.

-This gives you full control on how the cache should be implemented for each model.
+This gives you full control over how the cache should be implemented for each model.
 If this strategy is common to several models you can create a base class that can be extended by your models or not:

 ```php
 <?php